BiosQiang/TrialLens-V1.0-1.0/README.md

 ## Notes

 - **Path format**: Both `F:\test\output` and `F:/test/output` are accepted — backslashes are converted automatically.
+- **Keyword priority**: If a PDF matches more than one keyword, it is filed under the first matching keyword in the order you entered.
+Arrange your keywords accordingly.
 - **Encrypted PDFs**: Some PDFs on ClinicalTrials.gov are password-protected and cannot be read for keyword matching.
 These are reported as errors in the log and do not affect other files.
 - **Local use only**: TrialLens reads and writes to your local filesystem.
 It is designed to be run locally via `shiny::runApp()`, not deployed to a remote server.